-If a Power-On Self Test fault occurs it will blink the fault indicator followed by two quick blinks to differentiate POST faults from RUN faults.
+If a Power-On Self Test fault occurs it will blink the fault indicator.
 The number of blinks gives a general indication of the particular fault.
 The table below shows the number of blinks and the corresponding fault information.

-The particular fault that occurred can be determined from monitoring the post_fault_hi and post_fault_lo variables with the DSPGUI.
+The particular fault that occurred can be determined from monitoring the post_fault_hi and post_fault_lo variables with the DSPGui.
 If more than one fault has occurred the number indicated will be an AND of the two faults.
 For example, if ACCEL_SHORT (hi = 0x0000, lo = 0x0004) and HW_OC (hi = 0x0000, lo = 0x0002) both are present then the variables will show post_fault_hi = 0x0000 and post_fault_lo = 0x0006.